 You made our A-Z guides more inclusive, easier to read, and more focused on prevention

-We asked you to review a number of our A-Z guides to help us improve them.
-We were delighted with your responses, you provided some really valuable feedback that we will be taking on board in our ongoing update of the guides.
+We asked you to review several of our A-Z guides to help us improve them.
+We were delighted with your responses.
+You provided some really valuable feedback that we will be taking on board in our ongoing update of the guides.

-Aside from your reviews themselves, we were interested to see the topics that you were most interested in reviewing.
+Aside from your reviews, we were interested to see the topics you were most interested in reviewing.
 Digital Mental Health, Stigma and Discrimination, Stress, and Mindfulness were the four most reviewed guides.
 We were intrigued to see that these were so popular and how they reflect many current issues associated with the pandemic and the increasing use of digital technologies.

 Below is a summary of what you said about each page and how we intend to shape it based on your feedback: